core-wg/core-target-attr/draft-ietf-core-target-attr.md

 IANA Considerations
 ===================

-This specification defines a new Target Attributes sub-registry in the CoRE Parameters registry {{!IANA.core-parameters}}, with the policy "Expert Review" ({{Section 4.5 of -ianacons}}).
+This specification creates a new Target Attributes registry in the "Constrained RESTful Environments (CoRE) Parameters" registry group {{!IANA.core-parameters}}, with the policy "Expert Review" ({{Section 4.5 of -ianacons}}).

 ## Instructions for the Designated Expert {#de-instructions}